-Parchim Class / Project 1331M LOA 236′ / 71.9 m TDISP 950 tons (28 built, about 14 still active, mostly in Indonesia) Built in the Former German Democratic Republic (East Germany) for the Soviet Navy.
+Parchim Class / Project 1331M LOA 236′ / 71.9 m TDISP 950 tons (28 built, about 14 still active, mostly in Indonesia, 6 may still be active with Russia) Built in the Former German Democratic Republic (East Germany) for the Soviet Navy.
 Many were sold to the Indonesian Navy in 1992 and serve as the “Kapitan Patimura” class, and have been upgraded.

-Grisha II class, originally designed for Soviet KGB border forces.
+Grisha II class / Project 1124P, originally designed for Soviet KGB border forces.
 Distinguishable by the additional 57mm turret in the bows.

 Ternopil U-209 Ukrainian Navy (2006-2014, seized by Russia at Sevastopol)

-Osa Class Missile boat (several variants) 127′ / 38.7 m TDISP ca. 200 tons (1960 – present) still in service with former USSR navies and in North Korea.
-Original Osa class have large bin shaped missile tubes, while Osa II class (such as those in service with Vietnamese Navy) have more cylindrical designs.
+Osa Class / Project 205 Moskit Missile boat (several variants) 127′ / 38.7 m TDISP ca. 200 tons (1960 – present) still in service with former USSR navies and in North Korea.
+Original Osa class have large bin shaped missile tubes for their complement of STYX anti-ship missiles, while Osa II class (such as those in service with Vietnamese Navy) have more cylindrical designs.